myloveCc/NETCore.RedisKit/README.md

 | `writeBuffer={int}`       |	`WriteBuffer`           |	`4096`                  | Size of the output buffer |

-- You can find more information about[Exchange.Redis Configration](https://stackexchange.github.io/StackExchange.Redis/Configuration)
+- You can find more information from [Exchange.Redis Configration](https://stackexchange.github.io/StackExchange.Redis/Configuration)

 # How to use